 For many, the first point of contact is a call centre, but I know from the energy companies that we’re working with, some customers have experienced waiting times of up to 40 minutes in order to speak to a call centre agent.

 In this day and age, this is totally unacceptable.
 Who has time to sit and wait in a call line for 40 minutes?
 I know I don’t, and quite frankly, I don’t expect companies to put that sort of burden on me.

 1. Expand the channels of communication to extend beyond voice

 Speed and ease of communication can be improved if utility companies keep up with and implement new technologies, such as a Cloud Contact Centre (UCCX/UCCE from Cisco is a good example of this).
 Then you can put customers in charge of how and when they connect with you.

 2. Personalise the customer experience

-By integrating the contact centre technology with other CRM systems, call centre agents can get much more detailed information about customers on first contact.
+By integrating the contact centre technology with other CRM systems, call centre agents can get much more detailed information about customers on the first contact.
 They see previous interactions, account information and which agent handled the enquiry before.
 If the customer is in arrears, the call can automatically be routed to the accounts team, for example.
 The customer doesn’t have to keep repeating themselves and this leads to a more personalised experience.

 In many contact centres, agents have to access multiple systems and files to collate customer information which extends the time the customer is on the phone.
-Enhancing the agent’s desktop experience with a solution that provides multiple sources of customer information will not only improve the agent’s performance, it will deliver a better customer experience customer.
+Enhancing the agent’s desktop experience with a solution that provides multiple sources of customer information will not only improve the agent’s performance, but it will also deliver a better customer experience customer.

 3. Ensure appropriate staffing levels